Colorado-State-University-CMB/Intro-to-qCMB-2022/Module_1_RStudio/README.md

   * Students will learn to extend functionality of R by loading **packages**
   * Students will gain experience in basic **plotting**

+## Introductions

+  * My background & my journey.
+How did I get here?
+  * Your background & your journey.
+Where will you go?

 ## Who is a programmer?
 Who is a coder?
 Who is a computational biologist?
 Who is a bioinformatician?
 What do these terms mean?